Exploring the Greenman

 There was a time in Europe when Paganism and Christianity thrived side by side.
-During this time it was common to adorn churches with the face of the Greenman.
-In the beginning this was done to encourage Pagans to enter and join christian church by including their deity among the decor.
+During this time, it was common to adorn churches with the face of the Greenman.
+In the beginning, this was done to encourage Pagans to enter and join the Christian church by including their deity among the decor.

-Not unlike the later segregation of African Americans in the US, particularly in the South, some churches started to require pagans to use a separate entrance to churches.
-Often this would be a side, or hidden entrance of the church that was identified by the Greenman face above its door.
-It is during this time that the Greenman face also began to also take on demonic connotations.
+Not unlike the later segregation of African Americans in the US, particularly in the South, some churches started to require Pagans to use a separate entrance to churches.
+Often this would be a side or hidden entrance of the church that was identified by the Greenman face above its door.
+It was during this time that the Greenman face also began to also take on demonic connotations.

 Working With the Greenman

 Here are some ideas on how to incorporate the magick of the Greenman into your daily life and rituals.